Grilled Peach and Farro Salad

 Instructions

 1. To make the dressing, combine all of the ingredients together and stir well.
-Give it a taste and adjust as you see fit.
-You can add additional balsamic for more sweetness, additional mustard for more zing, or additional olive oil for more lusciousness.
+Taste and adjust as you see fit; you can add additional balsamic for more sweetness, additional mustard for more zing, or additional olive oil for more lusciousness.

-2. Cook the farro.
-Bring a medium pot of water to a boil, add the farro, and cook about 15 minutes until tender.
+2. To cook the farro, bring a medium pot of water to a boil, add the farro, and boil for about 15 minutes until tender.
 Drain in a fine-mesh colander.

 3. While the farro is still hot, put it in a large mixing bowl with half of the salad dressing and stir.
 This will help the farro absorb the flavors of the dressing.
 Set the other half of the dressing aside for drizzling on top of the salad and allow the farro to cool.